arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 Overal data for the DNS mixer:

--   An output stage, such as Knot DNS, with externally controlled zone configuration but zone data other than `SOA` records controlled by the DNS mixer.
+-   An output stage, with externally controlled zone configuration but zone data other than `SOA` records controlled by the DNS mixer and `SOA` treated specially as defined below.

 -   A key-value database for Reference Counting.